The intensification of winter mid-latitude storms in the Southern Hemisphere

 Similar to the time evolution of EKE, $v'm'$ is also projected to monotonically intensify over the 21st century (Fig.~\ref{fig:trends}d).
-In particular, over the last decade, climate models simulate a $\sim4\%$ increase in $v'm'$ (with standard deviation of $\sim\pm5\%$ across the models), relative to the 1980-1999 period, while reanalyses show a $\sim16\%$ increase (time evolution of different reanalyses is shown in Supplementary Fig.~2).
-A similar $16\%$ increase in climate models is only projected to occur by 2090 (with standard deviation of $\pm11$ years across the models), which again stresses that climate models might under-predict the future changes in Southern Hemisphere eddy energy fluxes, and thus also their large impacts on the distribution of climate zones in the extra-tropics.
-Lastly, note that while biases in long-term trends might be found in reanalyses\cite{Chemke2019b}, due to the inclusion of new observed products, the use of several reanalyses which all show very similar monotonic increase in EKE and $v'm'$ over the last four decades, together with the fact that the larger 1979-2018 trends in reanalyses, relative to models, are evident also on shorter trends (Supplementary Fig.~1), provide us confidence to use these datasets to evaluate the recent changes in storms' activity.
+In particular, over the last decade, climate models simulate a $\sim4\%$ increase in $v'm'$ (with standard deviation of $\sim\pm5\%$ across the models), relative to the 1980-1999 period, while reanalyses show a $\sim16\%$ increase.
+A similar $16\%$ increase in climate models is only projected to occur by 2070 (with standard deviation of $\pm11$ years across the models), which again stresses that climate models might under-predict the future changes in Southern Hemisphere eddy energy fluxes, and thus also their large impacts on the distribution of climate zones in the extra-tropics.
+Lastly, note that biases in long-term trends (and climatology\cite{Hodges2017}) might be found in reanalyses\cite{Chemke2019b}, due to the inclusion of new observed products and data assimilation methods.
+However, the use of several reanalyses, which all show very similar monotonic increase in EKE and $v'm'$ over the last four decades, together with the fact that the larger 1979-2018 trends in reanalyses, relative to models, are evident also on shorter trends (Extended Data Fig.~1), provide us confidence to use these datasets to evaluate the recent changes in the storm tracks' activity.

-\paragraph{Detection analysis for the intensification of winter storms}~\\Does the large discrepancy between reanalyses and climate models hinder the detection of the intensification of winter storms in climate models?
-To answer this question we follow previous studies\cite{Hawkins2012,santer2018,Chemke2020a} and analyze the time of emergence of the intensification of the storms, out of the internal climate variability, in both reanalyses and models.
+\paragraph{Detection analysis for winter storm tracks intensification}~\\Does the large discrepancy between reanalyses and climate models hinder the detection of the intensification of winter storm tracks in climate models?
+To answer this question we follow previous studies\cite{Hawkins2012,Santer2013a,Chemke2020a} and analyze the time of emergence of the intensification, out of the internal climate variability, in both reanalyses and models.
 This is done using a signal-to-noise ratio approach, where the signal is defined as trends of different lengths, all starting from 1979 (the first year of the reanalyses).
-The noise is defined as two standard deviations of all trends, with the same length as the signal, that arise only due to internal climate variability (estimated from long pre-industrial control runs, Methods).
+The noise is defined as two standard deviations of all trends, with the same length as the signal, that arise only due to internal variability (estimated from pre-industrial control runs, Methods).
 The time of emergence is defined as the year when the signal (i.e., the trend) exceeds the noise.